daphnecor/Spatial/README.md

 # Folders & Code

 - 📦  `pyaldata` contains the utils and tools scripts from the 'real' [PyalData repo](https://github.com/mattperich/PyalData)
-- 📊  `main.ipyb` is used to plot figures and generate results
+- 📊  `Main.ipyb` is used to plot figures and generate results
-- 🌲  `explore.ipynb` is just to try things out, get to know the data, things like that
+- 🌲  `Explore.ipynb` is just to try things out, get to know the data, things like that
 - 🔧 `tools.py` are the functions used to plot figures, preprocess data etc. based on the [existing matlab repo Trialdata](https://github.com/mattperich/TrialData)

 # General workflow